seank3058/portfolio/README.md

-Collection of projects demonstrating basic methods in machine learning, data science, data pre-processing, and analytics.

----

 ## Psychology of Human Misjudgment
 `psychology_of_misjudgment.ipynb`
 This notebook demonstrates basic methods of machine learning.
 It also illustrates the psychological tendencies described in Poor Charlie's Almanack using real-world industry data.